carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-size.rst

 -----------

 :program:`llvm-size` is a tool that prints size information for object files.
-The goal is to make it a drop-in replacement for GNU’s :program:`size`.
+The goal is to make it a drop-in replacement for GNU's :program:`size`.